yosshy/amane/README.rst

   tickets
 * goodbye_msg ...
 Template of the attached text file for the posts closing tickets
-* report_subject, report_msg, report_format ...
-Subject, message
+* report_subject, report_msg ...
+Subject and message template of daily
-  template and status format of daily status reports for staffs
+  status reports for staffs
 * orphaned_subject, orphaned_msg ...
 Subject and message template of
   notification mails on making tickets orphaned automatically
 * closed_subject, closed_msg ...
 Subject and message template of